ppi-ag/deep-sampler/docs/README.md

 JUnit 4 Rules will be used, and the stubbing is done using Guice-AOP.

 <!-- tabs:end -->

+> The selection of a module-tab is synchronized throughout the complete documentation

 # License
 DeepSampler is made available under the terms of the __MIT License__ (see [LICENSE.md](./LICENSE.md)).